Information for Feinberg

 - When planning upcoming visits/screening visits, consider infection prevention/control procedures when establishing contact with participants.

-Administrative and Technical Information for Employees Working Remotely
+Administrative & Technical Information for Employees Working Remotely

 - Northwestern University has compiled resources to help our community teach, learn and work remotely as needed - including web conferencing, online chat and file sharing, and call forwarding and voicemail management.
 Additionally, Feinberg-specific information is available to complement these materials.

-- Northwestern Medicine video on properly using masks
+- Northwestern Medicine webpage on properly using masks

 - Supervisors send questions to: